Randcc/academic-kickstart/content/home/experience.md

   location = "Beijing, China"
   date_start = "2019-06-10"
   date_end = "2019-08-10"
-  description =
+  description = """
-  """
   Responsibilities include:

-  * Responsible for the extraction, stitching and storage of key information of real-time data.
+  * Responsible for the competitive analysis of tariff packages in the telecommunications industry.
-  * Responsible for java background development, display dynamic data, analyze data trends.
+  * Review telecommunications tariff packages and the preparation of the training set.
+  * Classify the articles of the telecom operator's WeChat public number and website.

   """

 [[experience]]
-  title = "CEO"
-  company = "ZhuoYu Technology Co.Ltd"
-  company_url = ""
+  title = "Python crawler development intern" company = "ZhuoYu Technology Co.Ltd" company_url = ""
-  location = "California"
+  location = "Beijing, China"
-  date_start = "2017-01-01"
+  date_start = "2019-06-05"
-  date_end = ""
+  date_end = "2019-03-24"
-  description =
+  description = """
-  """
   Responsibilities include:

   * Use scrapy framework to write crawler code based on website structure
   * Responsible for the storage of real-time data
   * Responsible for writing anti-crawler code for websites
   """

 +++